95880-A3-SP18/web-analytics-group09/docs/index.md

 The Website will be desiged for specific group of people who are interested in Sports.

-  a.
-Sports Analysts,
+  1. Sports Analysts,
-  b.
-Journalists/New Channels
+  2. Journalists/New Channels
-  c.
-Sports Analyst
+  3. Sports Analyst
-  d.
-Sports Enthusiasts
+  4. Sports Enthusiasts
-  e.
-Teams bidding for the players
+  5. Teams bidding for the players

 ## What are their needs?